breatheco-de/content/src/content/how-to/how-to-split-a-string-in-python.md

+---
+title: "How to Split a String in Python"
+subtitle: "Knowing how to manipulate strings this way will be of great use to us in our programming journey.
+In this article, we will dive into the many ways how to split a string in Python."
+tags: ["python","string concatenation",]
+date: "2020-10-19T16:36:30+00:00"
+authors: []
+status: "published"

+---

 # How to Split a String in Python
 This is how you split a string in python using the **`.split()`** method:
 ```py